Frequently Asked Questions

 How do I print/photocopy/scan at the library?

 Printing at the library is done through an online program called PaperCut.
 This service can be accessed here: https://papercut.regent-college.edu/user, and is available for any library patrons or guests.
-The library has two printers: the Library Printer is located by the computer workstations to the right of the main entrance; the Library Copier is located in the Copier Room beside the circulation desk.
-You will need to put money onto your account in order to print.
-This can be done at the circulation desk, and can only be paid in cash.
+The library has two printers: the Library Printer (single-sided printing) is located by the computer workstations to the right of the main entrance and the Library Copier 2 (double-sided printing) is located in the Copier Room beside the Circulation Desk.
+You will need to put money onto your account in order to print, which can be done at the Circulation Desk.
 If you have a Regent Login, you can log into PaperCut with your Regent Login credentials and follow the instructions to submit and upload a print job.
 If you do not have a Regent Login, you can purchase a guest printing pass at the circulation desk and can use the login credentials on the pass to log into PaperCut.
 The charge for printing is $0.10 per page.
-Photocopying can be done by logging into the Library Copier and selecting the ‘Copy’ function.
+Photocopying can be done by logging into the Library Copier 2 and selecting the ‘Copy’ function.
 The charge for photocopying is also $0.10 per page.
 Scanning is available for free, and can be done either by logging into the Library Copier and selecting ‘Email’ or by using the book scanner in the Copier Room.

 Can I book a study room?

 Study rooms can be booked by current Regent students on a first come, first served basis.
 Study rooms can be booked for a maximum of three hours at a time.

 Because of Regent’s affiliation with UBC, all of our interlibrary loans are handled through their system.
 If you are a Regent student and would like to borrow a book that is not at Regent, UBC, or VST, you can use your UBC Campus Wide Login to submit an inter library loan request, which can be accessed here: https://services.library.ubc.ca/borrowing-services/ill/.